Is Dog Insurance Worth It? Cat Insurance? Yes – Now!

 - Dental – infections and medically required tooth operations

 We’re talking insurance coverage for vet costs, pathology, hospitalisation, surgery, medication and more.
 Claim back on all of them with only a small excess to pay.
-Like human private health insurance, some situations involve waiting periods ranging from 0 days to 90 days, some don’t.
+Like human private health insurance, some situations involve waiting periods ranging from 0 days to a few months, some don’t.

 Understanding cat and dog insurance worth (value)